imattau/PaiDuan/README.md

 ## Analytics & crash reporting

-Zapstr can report anonymous usage metrics and runtime errors.
+PaiDuan can report anonymous usage metrics and runtime errors.

 - Analytics are powered by a self-hosted [Plausible](https://plausible.io) instance at `stats.paiduan.app`.
   The script is only loaded when `NEXT_PUBLIC_ANALYTICS=enabled` and users have opted in.